What Else Science Requires of Time

 are exceedingly difficult to manipulate, they are conceptually fairly simple.
 At their heart, they relate two things: the distribution of energy in space, and the geometry of space and time.
 From either one of these two things, you can—at least in principle—work out what the other has to be.
 So, from the way that mass and other energy is distributed in space, one can use Einstein’s equations to determine the geometry of that space, And from that geometry, we can calculate how objects will move through it (Dan Hooper).

 The relationship between the special and general theories is slightly complicated.
 Both theories are about motion of objects and both approach agreement with Newton’s theory the slower the speed of objects, the weaker the gravitational forces, and the lower the energy of those objects.
 Special relativity implies the laws of physics are the same for all inertial observers, that is, observers who are moving at a constant velocity relative to each other will find that all phenomena obey the same laws.
 Observers are frames of reference, or persons of negligible mass and volume making measurements from a stationary position in a frame of reference.
 General relativity implies the laws are the same even for observers accelerating relative to each other, such as changing their velocity due to the influence of gravitation.
+And acceleration is absolute, not relative to a frame.
 General relativity holds in all reference frames, but special relativity holds only for inertial reference frames, namely non-accelerating frames.

 Special relativity allows objects to have mass but not gravity.
 It always requires a flat geometry—that is, a Euclidean geometry for space and a Minkowskian geometry for spacetime.
 General relativity does not have those restrictions.
 General relativity is a specific theory of gravity, assuming the theory is supplemented by a specification of the distribution of matter-energy at some time.
 Newton’s main laws of F = ma and F = GmM/r2 hold only in special situations.
 Special relativity is not a specific theory but rather a general framework for theories, and it is not a specific version of general relativity.
 Nor is general relativity a generalization of special relativity.
 The main difference between the two is that, in general relativity, spacetime does not simply exist passively as a background arena for events.
 Instead, spacetime is dynamical in the sense that changes in the distribution of matter and energy are changes in the curvature of spacetime (though not necessarily vice versa).